Plasmid DNA & Conjugation Gene Transfer

 Sources and Helpful Bacterial Genetics Links

-- Bauman, R. (2007) Microbiology with Diseases & Taxonomy, Pearson Benjamin Cummings
+- Bauman, R. (2014) Microbiology with Diseases by Taxonomy 4th ed., Pearson Benjamin Cummings.

 - Tortora, G., Funke, B., Case, C. (2010) Microbiology, an Introduction.
 Benjamin Cummings